Dr. med. Dirk Manski

 Indications for Laser Vaporization of the Prostate

-The most common indication for laser vaporization of the prostate are moderate to severe symptoms of prostatic hyperplasia, which lower the quality of life and cannot be alleviated with medication (see section Alpha blockers and medical treatment of BPH).
+The most common indication for laser vaporization of the prostate is moderate to severe symptoms of prostatic hyperplasia, which lower the quality of life and cannot be alleviated with medication (see section Alpha blockers and medical treatment of BPH).

 Contraindications to Laser Prostate Vaporization